greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 	2. Ethical Behavior as Empathetic Behavior
 	3. Ethical Behavior as Normal Behavior
 4. Why EmpathyNet?
-	1. Multimodal
-	2. Inclusive
-	3. Cost effective
 5. Making EmpathyNet
-	1. Collecting the data
+	1. Collecting the Data
-	2. Designing the challenge
+	2. Designing the Tasks
 6. Conclusion

 We first give an overview of our proposed solution, EmpathyNet.
 Thereafter we elaborate on how we arrive at our proposal, beginning with an analysis of ImageNet, as well as some alternatives that we have considered.
 Then we briefly discuss the nature of ethics and how it motivates the design of EmpathyNet.
 This is followed by unique advantages of the dataset.
 Finally, we consider how EmpathyNet may be collected and implemented.